Author Index

 Yves Winter

-Yves Winter is assistant professor of Political Science at McGill University, has published essays in such journals as Political Theory, International Theory, and New Political Science.
+Yves Winter, an assistant professor of political science at McGill University, has published essays in such journals as Political Theory, International Theory, and New Political Science.
 He is the coeditor of Gouvernementalität und Sicherheit: Zeitdiagnostische Beiträge im Anschluss an Foucault (2008).

 Louis Wirth